-The MBA lattice reduces the current horizontal spread of the APS electron beam to a tightly focused spot resulting in a 2-to-3 orders-of-magnitude increase in brightness and coherent flux (the quantity of photons focused on a sample being studied) relative to today's APS, depending on the photon energy.
+The MBA lattice reduces the current horizontal spread of the APS electron beam to a tightly focused spot resulting in a 2-to-3 orders-of-magnitude increase in brightness (the number of photons of a given wavelength and direction concentrated on a spot per unit of time) and coherence (a laser-like beam spot) relative to today's APS, depending on the photon energy.

 Narrowing the APS x-ray beam to a spot as opposed to a "pancake" will allow more photons to be delivered to the sample being studied, which will greatly increase the amount of information obtained by experimenters and the speed at which that information is collected.
-The APS-U Project includes the 6-gigaelectronvolt MBA storage ring and associated technical systems, new insertion devices such as permanent magnet superconducting and revolver undulators for all insertion device beamlines, a set of eight newly constructed and rebuilt/upgraded beamlines, and enhancements to all remaining beamlines including improved optics and stability.
-Development, procurement, fabrication, and testing of a multitude of these components are well under way.
+The APS-U Project includes the 6-gigaelectronvolt MBA storage ring and associated technical systems, new insertion devices such as permanent-magnet undulators or superconducting undulators for all insertion device beamlines, new x-ray beamlines, and enhancements to existing beamlines including improved optics and stability.
+The development, procurement, fabrication, and testing of these components are well under way.